 PURPOSE: This rule establishes data standards and data set management requirements and specifies minimum standards for the documentation of all data, assumptions, methods, and analytical tools used in the planning process submitted as part of Chapter 21, Resource Planning for Electric Utilities, and details the requirements found in Section 393.1900, Missouri Revised Statutes.

-The electric utility shall include sufficient detail and documentation in its integrated resource plan (IRP) filing that establishes and demonstrates to the commission’s satisfaction how the electric utility developed the alternative resource plans, and the selection process and rationale for the preferred resource plan.
+The electric utility shall include sufficient detail and documentation in its integrated resource plan that establishes and demonstrates to the commission’s satisfaction how the electric utility developed the alternative resource plans, and the selection process and rationale for the preferred resource plan.
 The content of the

 electric utility’s IRP filing must enable the commission to evaluate the soundness, reliability, and transparency of the data, assumptions, methods, and analytical tools used in the planning process.
+The content of any analysis submitted in the IRP filing docket by any other party thereto or on its behalf must enable the commission to evaluate the soundness, reliability, and transparency of the data, assumptions, methods, and analytical tools used in such analysis and underlying any other plans advocated for by such a party.

 Datasets.

-The electric utility shall describe and document all datasets used in each IRP filing to the extent reasonably necessary to understand the electric utility’s forecast and planning conclusions.
+The electric utility shall generally describe all datasets used in each IRP filing and provide documentation underlying them to the extent reasonably necessary to understand the electric utility’s forecast and planning conclusions.
+Any other party to the IRP filing docket shall also generally describe all datasets used in any analysis submitted the party or on its behalf and provide documentation underlying them to the extent reasonably necessary to understand its analysis and conclusions

-The electric utility shall align common datasets for use in its transmission system planning, distribution system planning, and generation planning.
+The electric utility shall align common datasets for use in its transmission system planning, distribution system planning, and generation planning to the extent reasonably possible.

 Workpapers.

-The electric utility shall provide all workpapers utilized to support the claims, data, figures, tables, and graphics included in the IRP filing.
+The electric utility and all parties to the IRP filing docket shall provide all workpapers utilized to support the claims, data, figures, tables, and graphics included in the IRP filing.
 The electric utility’s workpapers shall be-

 Clearly labeled with descriptive and consistent file names;

-Provided in searchable electronic formats with all formulas, cell references, and data links intact, to allow full traceability of calculations;
+Provided in searchable electronic formats with all formulas, cell references, and data links intact,; and

-Reproducible, transparent, and consistent with the stated assumptions used in their development;
+Reproducible, transparent, and consistent with the stated assumptions used in their development

-Functional; and

-Contained in file sizes that ensure commission and stakeholder access.

-Each electric utility’s workpaper shall contain an inputs tab that includes the following information, at a minimum, for each variable utilized in each workbook or model:

-Any assumptions used;

-Identification of each variable utilized;

-Clear definition of the variable;

-Variable value range; and

-Citations of source information utilized to develop the variable value range.

 The electric utility shall provide a process flow diagram that provides graphical representation of the interaction between inputs, modeling software, and results that is produced in support of the IRP filing.
-The electric utility shall describe and document the process flow diagram so that reviewers understand the logical flow from data through the decision-making process to plan recommendations.
+The electric utility shall provide a reasonably detailed narrative description of the steps reflected in the process flow diagram so that reviewers understand the logical flow from data through the decision-making process to plan recommendations.
+Any party to the IRP filing docket that submits or has submitted on its behalf alternative plan recommendations shall provide the same diagram and description as required of the electric utility to support its alternative recommendations.

-The electric utility shall provide a summary workbook that indicates the interaction of linked workpapers provided in support of the IRP filing, including the sources of information utilized for each process and the file location in which the underlying information is provided.
+The electric utility shall provide a summary workbook that indicates the workpapers provided in support of the IRP filing.
+All other parties to the IRP filing docket shall submit workpapers in support of their responses to or proposed alternatives to the plans reflected in the electric utility's IRP filing.

-The electric utility shall provide justification for any assumptions made in the workpapers and citations for any hardcoded numbers.
+The electric utility and all parties to the IRP fiing docket shall provide justification for any assumptions made in the workpapers and citations for any hardcoded numbers.

 For all materials used to support the electric utility’s IRP filing, whether produced by the electric utility, its affiliates, outside entities, or contractors, the electric utility shall provide: